-The purpose of the Code of Ethics and Conduct
+The purpose of the Code of Ethics and Business Conduct

 In addition to the mandatory anti-corruption provisions under the Sapin II law, the Code of Ethics and Conduct (the "Code") outlines the Casino Group's policy with respect to business ethics and individual behaviour.
-The Code is a reference guide applicable to all non-managers, managers, partners and directors of the Group (collectively referred to as "personnel" or "you" given each plays an internal role in life of the Group) and of Group Casino companies, including majority-owned subsidiaries and controlled Companies (the "Group").
+The Code is a reference guide applicable to all non-managers, managers, partners and directors of the Casino Group (collectively referred to as "personnel" or "you" given each plays an internal role in life of the Casino Group) and of the Casino Group companies, including majorityowned subsidiaries and controlled Companies (the "Group").